Shahadathossan01/Shahadathossan01/README.md

 	  &emsp;
 	  &emsp;
 	  &emsp;
-	  &emsp;
-	  &emsp;
 	<a href="https://www.linkedin.com/in/7oskaa/"><img align='center' src="https://komarev.com/ghpvc/?username=adam-pw&label=Profile%20views&color=0e75b6&style=flat" alt="adam-pw" /></a>
 	<img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">
 </p>

 # 👨🏻‍💻 &nbsp;About Me
-<p>8+ years of professional experience as a software developer.
-Java expert.
-Kotlin enthusiast.
-Specialised in backend development and build management.Fast learner and eager to explore new technologies.
-Able to switch between perfectionism and pragmatism.
-Believer in agile software development, teamwork and Clean Code.
-Always questioning the status quo and wanting to improve.
-Able and willing to think outside the box.</p>
+<p>With 3+ years of experience as a Front-End Developer, I'm dedicated to developing software solutions that effectively bridge technology with real-world applications.
+I advocate for clean, maintainable code and user-centric design, thriving in environments that prioritize innovation and ongoing professional growth.</p>

 <p>I love open source.
 I am not a heavy maintainer of any large libraries, but I like the Boy Scouts rule.
 I contribute to things as I come across issues that other people might struggle with.
-These may be things that are overlooked by someone who is deep into the library.
-I 💕 a good onboarding readme with good examples.</p>
+These may be things that are overlooked by someone who is deep into the library. </p>

-<p>With 3+ years of experience as a Senior Software Engineer, I'm dedicated to developing software solutions that effectively bridge technology with real-world applications.
-My comprehensive expertise encompasses frontend, backend, and full-stack development, enabling me to contribute significantly to projects ranging from innovative startups to complex enterprise solutions.
-I advocate for clean, maintainable code and user-centric design, thriving in environments that prioritize innovation and ongoing professional growth.</p>

-👨‍💻 &nbsp;I am Currently Working at Quinbay Technologies in Banglore as Backend Developer.\
-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Information Technology at New Horizon College of Engineering .\
-🌱 &nbsp;I'm on track for learning more about Web3, Microservice Based Architecture, Machine Learning.\
+👨‍💻 &nbsp; Fast learner and eager to explore new technologies. \
+💡 &nbsp; Able to switch between perfectionism and pragmatism.\
+✍️ &nbsp; Believer in agile software development, and teamwork  Always questioning the status quo and wanting to improve.\
+🌱 &nbsp; Able and willing to think outside the box.\
-✍️ &nbsp;In my free time, I pursue Logo Designing and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp; In my free time, I read documents.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at adityakanoi123@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://onedrive.live.com/?authkey=%21AKntgUe4LOwU4xA&id=2C11D5C642133C04%213605&cid=2C11D5C642133C04&parId=root&parQt=sharedby&o=OneUp) for more details about me.
 I'm open to feedback and suggestions!